filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 tags: [Synology, 32bit, Docker, ARM, ARMv7, armhf]
 ---

+This article guides you how to configure Docker on Synology J series like DS220j which is not officially supported by the Synology.

 # The problem

 I love Docker, it makes my work simpler and helps me to keep the environment of my OS clean.